magic-research/Dataset_Quantization/README.md

 ### DQ Sampling

-To generate the sampled dataset, you can run the following command.
+To generate the sampled dataset, you can run the following command:

 ```bash
 python alpaca_sample.py --ratio 0.1 --k 10
 ```

-We provided some sampled results in the `data/alpaca` folder for your reference.
+For your reference, we provided some sampled results in the `data/alpaca` folder.

 ### Training

 We use [stanford_alpaca](https://github.com/tatsu-lab/stanford_alpaca/tree/main) to finetune the 7B llama model.
 Please follow the instructions in the repo to run the finetuning.
-For 1k sampled dataset, we use the following command to finetune the model.
+For the 1k sampled dataset, we use the following command to finetune the model.
 The hyper-parameter comes from the [LIMA](https://arxiv.org/abs/2305.11206) paper.

 ```bash
 torchrun --nproc_per_node=8 --master_port=<your_random_port> train.py \